sagarsandy/flutter_file_system/README.md

 # Flutter: Working with file system

-1. Create a file in phone applciation documents directory and store and read data from that file
+1. Create a file in phone application documents directory and store and read data from that file
 2. Read data from a file, which is mentioned in project folders

 Let's get started: